 In the last few years mobile design has exploded, but knowing what to do and where to start can be tricky.
-Mobile design is not just a question of a mobile website or an app - there are a range of options in between and aspects to take into account, including responsive web design, mobile-friendly web fonts and much more.
+Mobile website design is not just a question of choosing between a mobile website or an app – there are a range of options in between and aspects to take into account, including responsive web design, mobile-friendly web fonts and much more.

 01. Think ahead - define your objective now and for the future

 We're in a time when technological advances happen quickly in mobile website design, and new players are constantly being introduced.
-Consider how the first iPad came in the summer of 2010 and the Apple Watch in 2015; it's safe to assume that in three years from now things will very different to today.
+Consider how the first iPad came in the summer of 2010 and the Apple Watch in 2015; it's safe to assume that even just two years from now things will very different to today.